sagemathinc/cocalc/notes/final_push.md

   [ ] debug and get project snapshotting working; this is very, very important!

+  require('backup').backup(keyspace:'salvus', hosts:['10.1.1.2'], cb:(err,b) -> b.snapshot_active_projects(max_snapshot_age:1))

+Solution: It was more of the strict host key business.
+I'm going to edit

+/etc/ssh/ssh_config

+in the base machine and put this line:

+StrictHostKeyChecking no

+then snapshots should work.
+They already were working on machines where the account was made.

-  [ ] update base vm and restart everything.
+  --> [ ] update base vm and restart everything.